What the Gutting of Sears Tells Us About America

 Sears is fading.
 Fast.
-The 124-year-old retailer — the place where all America once shopped — is tumbling from irrelevant after-thought to shopping horror.
+The 124-year-old retailer — the place where all America once shopped — is tumbling into a shopping horror.

 At some Sears stores, recent news accounts report, ceilings are collapsing, rats are racing, and toilets aren’t working “for weeks on end.”
 Job cutbacks and a decade of under-investment have left store shelves bare — and customers on their own.